Data Centers in Allentown

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct public cloud on-ramps within Allentown itself, as of September 2025.
-Secure, private connections to major cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure are typically established via dedicated circuits to nearby interconnection hubs in Philadelphia or the New York/New Jersey metro area.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within Allentown as of September 2025.
+Businesses connect to cloud providers through dedicated network extensions or wave services to major hubs in Philadelphia and the New York/New Jersey metro area, ensuring low-latency and secure access.

 Power Analysis